 W.E.B.
 Du Bois & the American Soul with Maya Angelou, Elizabeth Alexander and Arnold Rampersad

 Pass The Mic is another podcast I appreciate for discussions concerning a diverse church.
-It is the podcast of the website Reformed African American Network, a great resource for Christians who want to explore more diverse perspectives.
+It is the podcast of the website The Witness (a Black Christian Collective), a great resource for Christians who want to explore more diverse perspectives.
 They also have a great episode on the use of term “woke.”

 I’m also newly enjoying the perspectives from the three lovely women around Truth’s Table.

 Other individual podcast episodes:

 How Not To Accidentally Raise A Racist (The Longest Shortest Time)